palaeoware/trevosim/docs/buildingfromsource.rst

 #.
 Install Microsoft Visual Studio 2019 (VS2019).
 See https://visualstudio.microsoft.com/vs/older-downloads/.
 #.
 Install Qt 6.X and QT Creator on your system by running the open source development installer from Qt: https://www.qt.io/download-open-source

-   * During the installation you will need to select the 'MSVC 2019 64-bit' component under the QT 6.6.x sub-category.
+   * During the installation you will need to select the 'MSVC 2019 64-bit' and 'Qt 5 Compatability Module' components under the QT 6.x.x sub-category.
    * During the installation check that under the 'Development and Designer Tools' sub-category that 'QT Creator X.X.X', 'Debugging Tools for Windows', 'CMake X.X.X', and 'Ninja X.X.X' are selected.
 These should be selected by default.
    * If you forget or need to amend/check which components are active you can run the QT Maintenance tool (which gets installed automatically) and add/remove/update them post-installation.